 So if you want to get reward flights on AirAsia, you’re going to have to use simple bank points that can be applied to any travel expense.

-The best offer right now – and in fact the best offer ever in Canada for single points – is the TD First Class Travel Visa Infinite Card, which gives you $825 in free single points that can be applied to any flight through their Expedia platform for TD.
+The best offer right now — and in fact one of the best offers ever in Canada for simple points — is the TD First Class Travel Visa Infinite Card, which gives you $925 ($825 in simple points and a $100 travel credit).
+To get $825 in value, the points need to be applied to any flight or hotel through their Expedia platform for TD.
+If not, they’re still worth $660 if you book with the airline directly.

 More info to come on the travel rewards aspect; sign up for our special separate free newsletter just on travel rewards.